UPCOMING EVENTS

 COMING UP .....

-OPEN MIC...Strut Your Stuff....Every Wednesday at 7:30pm.
-It is growing more popular weekly.
+OPEN MIC...Strut Your Stuff....Every Wednesday at 7:30pm. it is growing more popular weekly.
 Come discover all the great talent in our community.
 Music, Dance, Stories, Poems, Comedy, Whatever.
 Sign-up is at 7pm.
 Drink Available.

 Writer's Group Now you have two Writer's Groups to choose from: Writing with Marilyn meets every Monday at 7pm and is for those need fun exercises to perk up their creative muse.
 Writer's Sharing Group is for Writer's already working on something, wanting friendly tips and critiques.
 Every Tuesday at 7pm.